Lyro274/NgxMatIoBrokerConnectorService/README.md

 * Change "YourIP" and "Port" to yours.
 (This is needed in the index.html and in the app.component.ts files)
 * Run `ng serve` for a dev server and running the demo app.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build the NgxMatTypeahead module
+## Build the NgxMatIoBrokerConnectorService module

-Run `ng build NgxMatTypeahead` to build the library.
-The build artifacts will be stored in the `dist/ngx-mat-typeahead` directory.
+Run `ng build NgxMatNgxMatIoBrokerConnectorService` to build the library.
+The build artifacts will be stored in the `dist/ngx-mat-io-broker-connector-service` directory.
 Use the `--prod` flag for a production build.

 ## Credits